Build Strategies

 The buildkit ClusterBuildStrategy currently locks the following parameters:

-• To allow running rootless, it requires both AppArmor as well as SecComp to be disabled using the unconfined profile.
+• To allow running rootless, it requires both AppArmor and SecComp to be disabled using the unconfined profile.

 Usage in Clusters with Pod Security Standards

-The BuildKit strategy contains fields with regards to security settings.
+The BuildKit strategy contains fields with regard to security settings.
 It therefore depends on the respective cluster setup and administrative configuration.
 These settings are:

 • Defining the unconfined profile for both AppArmor and seccomp as required by the underlying rootlesskit.